Pearse McAuley: Marriage and separation

 In 2003, he married Pauline Tully, a Sinn Féin councillor on Cavan County Council and was granted day release from prison to attend the wedding.
 The couple had two sons, and separated in February 2014.

 Conviction for stabbing wife

-On Christmas Eve 2014, McAuley was arrested for stabbing Tully multiple times in front of their two children.
+On Christmas Eve 2014, McAuley was arrested for stabbing Tully thirteen times in front of their two children at their home in Kilnaleck, County Cavan.
 He was found guilty on 28 November 2015, and on 2 December 2015 was sentenced to 12 years' imprisonment, the final four suspended.

 In her victim impact statement, Tully said "I am in absolute fear of him and fear that someday he will make another attempt on my life.
 I do not ever expect to enjoy a peaceful mind, but will live a life haunted by what happened to me."

 McAuley was released from prison on 24 June 2022.

 McAuley was found dead at his home in Strabane on 18 March 2024.
 He was 59.
 It is suspected that he died of natural causes a number of days before his body was found.
+He was buried in Strabane Cemetery on 21 March 2024.